Welcome to Cheapskate Investing!

 Provide details of the issues you are facing, and I will do my best to solve them or accommodate other methods of payment.

 Q: I completed the payment via Paypal, but can’t access Paid Content.

-A: Our Paid Content is accessed as Blog Posts tagged as ‘Members’.
+A: Our Paid Content is accessed in the Members Area and Blog Posts tagged as ‘Members’.

 Q: How do I cancel my Paid Membership?